karo-electronics/meta-karo/recipes-kernel/linux/gcnano-driver-stm32mp/gcnano-driver-stm32mp/README.HOW_TO.txt

     $ ssh root@<ip of board> reboot

 ---------------------------
-7. Update Starter Package with gcnano kernel module compilation outputs
+7. Generate new Starter Package with gcnano kernel module compilation outputs
 ---------------------------

 If not already done, extract the artifacts from Starter Package tarball, for example: